Infection Control

 Situation in USA

 H5N1 bird flu is a virus that has recently been detected for the first time in cows.
-As of beginning of June there have been 80+ herds across 10 states in which H5N1 has been detected.
-Additionally 3 farm workers have been infected with the virus.
+As of beginning of June there have been 230+ herds across 14 states in which H5N1 has been detected.
+Additionally 4 farm workers have been infected with the A(H5N1) virus.
 On a single Texas dairy farm in April, out of 24 cats known to have contracted H5N1 twelve of them died.
 Postmortem examinations revealed signs of “severe systemic infection” in the dead animals’ bodies – including lesions on their hearts, brains, eyes, and lungs.
 The cats are thought to have become infected after consuming the sick cows’ raw milk.

 The virus can infect people who work with infected animals or their byproducts (e.g., raw milk), such as dairy workers.
 This virus has been found at high levels in the raw milk of dairy cows and also in the lungs, muscle, and udder tissue of cows.
 This virus is spreading among dairy cows, in multiple U.S. states.
 If you work with dairy cows, or other animals that could be infected with H5N1 bird flu, there are actions you can take to reduce your risk of infection and extra bio-sceurty measures have been put into place.